The binary log contains “events” that describe

 information about how this is done, see

-when a slave is also to act as a master to other slaves in chained
+when a replica is also to act as a source to other replicas in

 You can delete all binary log files with the